-Bees breathe in a similar way to other insects, using spiracles and tracheoles.
-Larger insects like grasshoppers have more spiracles and need to actively pulse their abdominals to breathe.
+Bees breathe similarly to other insects, using spiracles and tracheoles.
+Larger insects like grasshoppers have more spiracles and must actively pulse their abdominals to breathe.
 Smaller insects like bees don’t usually have to move muscles.

 Although bees and flies are a similar size, the fly can open its pores and wait for the air to float in and out.
 Its respiration system is a more passive version of the bee’s.